Bar

-1822 - Dictionary of Towns, Villages and Hamlets in Yorkshire.
+1822 - Dictionary of Towns, Villages & Hamlets in Yorkshire

-The following entries are contained in the "Dictionary of Towns, Villages and Hamlets in Yorkshire" by Thomas Langdale, Dated 1822.
+The following entry is contained in the "Dictionary of Towns, Villages and Hamlets in Yorkshire" by Thomas Langdale, Dated 1822 (Page 254).

 CASTLEFORD, a parish-town, in the wapentake of Osgoldcross, liberty of Pontefract, 3 miles from Ferrybridge, 3½ NW. of Pontefract, 22½ from York.
 Pop.
 1,022.
 The Church is a rectory, dedicated to All-Saints, in the deanry of Pontefract, value, £20.
 13s.
 1½d. (£20.66p) Patron, the King, as Duke of Lancaster.